 Reach Your Personal Goals

-When you are struggling with addiction issues, you may be unable to achieve your personal and professional goals.
+When you are struggling with Substance Abuse issues, you may be unable to achieve your personal and professional goals.
 For example, you might not be able to complete your education.
-You may also lose interest in your fitness goals and hobbies.
+Substance Abuse may also lose interest in your fitness goals and hobbies.

 Gaining control over your substance problems will increase your ability to focus and commit to long-term tasks.
 You might be able to finish your education, receive a promotion at your job, or reach an important fitness milestone.